How can I be a Christian and still struggle with… (*Fill in the blank.)

 We Christians love a good redemption story, don’t we?

-You know the one—where someone stands up and tells an extremely inspiring tale of how they used to be an: addict, cheater, liar, obsessive worrier, gambler, drinker, drug user, etc…
+You know the one—where someone stands up and tells a highly inspiring tale of how they used to be an: addict, cheater, liar, obsessive worrier, gambler, drinker, drug user, etc…

 End of story.
 Good for them—I really don’t mean that sarcastically, as much as I’m sure it comes off that way.